 The questions in Sections A and B relate to the pre-release material.
 The pre-release material must be downloaded from the School Support Hub.
+You must use the correct pre-release material for your administrative zone.
 You must not use the specimen pre-release material.

 The pre-release material consists of two extracts, one from each of two published plays.
 Extracts will be selected from plays representing a range of genres, styles, countries, cultures and periods.
 All extracts will be in English and may include work in translation.
 Each extract will be of sufficient length and substance to enable candidates to demonstrate their understanding of practical approaches to performance as actor, director or designer.
-From June 2023 Extract 1 will be assessed in Section A and Extract 2 in Section B.

 Candidates will be assessed on AO1 Knowledge and understanding of repertoire.
 The questions will assume that candidates have explored both extracts equally, taking a practical, rehearsal-based approach that allows them to consider the plays in performance.
 Candidates will be expected to have familiarity with a range of practical skills and approaches used by actors, directors and designers in interpreting specific sections of the extract as a whole.
 Candidates will be expected to have an overview of each extract and an understanding of its general context.
-Extracts are sometimes abridged for the purposes of the examination and candidates are not expected to study the complete play from which each extract is taken.
-They will not be required to show familiarity with the rest of the play in the examination.
+Candidates will not be required to show familiarity with the complete play from which each extract is taken.